florianv/petrinet/README.md

 /**
  * Registering the new type in the system.
- * The first param is the name of the new type.
+ * The first param is the name of the new type (does no need to match the class name).
  * The second param the parent type.
  * The third param, an instance of the IntegerGteFive class.
  */